Title IX Office

 Knowledge.
 Accountability.
 Care.

-The Title IX Office leads Xavier's efforts to prevent and address sex discrimination, including all forms of gender-based violence and harassment.
+The Title IX Office leads Xavier's efforts to prevent and address sex discrimination, including all forms of Title IX Sexual Harassment and Interpersonal Violence.
 Our mission is a safe environment for all students, faculty, staff and visitors at Xavier.

-Xavier students have rights under Title IX and Xavier's sex discrimination policies.
-A full description of these rights is available at Student Handbook Section 3.6.2.
+Xavier students and employees have rights under Xavier's sex discrimination policies.
+A full description of these rights is available in the Student Handook and the HCAP.

-Xavier students have many reporting options, including confidential resources if the student is not yet sure what they want to do.
-A comprehensive list of confidential and non-confidential resources can be found here.
-A Xavier student has the right to report to the Title IX Office and/or law enforcement (Xavier University Police Department and/or local police department).
+Xavier students and employees have many reporting and support options, including confidential resources if the individual is not yet sure what they want to do.
+A Xavier student has the right to report to the Title IX and/or law enforcement (Xavier University Police Department and/or local police department).

-Xavier addresses student safety, housing, academic, and other potential regardless of whether the individual engaging in sex discrimination against the student in a Xavier community member and regardless of whether the student files an official report with law enforcement and/or the Title IX Office.
-Xavier is able to issue a No Contact Notice in cases of sex discrimination.
-A student may also seek a court-ordered protective order.
+Xavier addresses student safety, housing, academic, employment, counseling, immigration and other potential needs regardless of whether the individual engaging in sex discrimination against the student in a Xavier community member and regardless of whether the student files an official report with law enforcement and/or the Title IX Office.
+Information on the many interim and supportive measures Xavier may implement students and employees impacted by sex discrimination may be found in the Student Handbook and HCAP.

-All Title IX questions and concerns may be directed to Xavier's Title IX staff:
+All questions and concerns regarding Title IX and sex discrimination may be directed to Xavier's Title IX Interpersonal Violence Response Office staff: